Downtown Syracuse Dining Weeks returns March 1

 SYRACUSE, N.Y.
-(WSYR-TV) — Less than two weeks away, the Downtown Syracuse Dining Week is almost here, arriving on Wednesday, March 1 and continues through Wednesday, March 15.
+(WSYR-TV) — Downtown Syracuse Dining Weeks is here!
+The event starts Wednesday, March 1 and continues through Wednesday, March 15.

 Explore dozens of participating restaurants located throughout Downtown Syracuse over this fun food-filled event that will allow you to try places you’ve never been to before.